Second Cycle Degree/Two Year Master in Science for the Conservation-Restoration of Cultural Heritage

 Second year students must choose 9 credits from the elective academic activities available and/or all the exams activated by the School of Science and by the Degree Programmes activated within the categories LM-2 (Archeology), LM-89 (History of Art) and LM-24 (Engineering of Building Processes and Systems) defined by the Ministry of Education.

-If you select elective subjects from among those offered by the degree programme, there is no need for assessment and your plan is approved automatically and input to your career file.
+If you select elective subjects from among those offered by your degree programme, your plan will be approved automatically and added to your career file without the need for assessment.

-On the other hand, if you want to choose exams not specifically offered by your degree programme, you will have to ask for the Degree Programme Board approval.
+However, if you want to choose exams that are not specifically offered by your degree programme, you will need to request approval from the Study Plan Committe.

-You can submit your request sending an email (including the code and name of the course unit you want to choose and the link to the course contents page) to the Programme Coordinator score@unibo.it within the deadline established for each window:
+To do this, send an email to score@unibo.it within the deadline established for each window, including the code and name of the course unit you want to choose and the link to the course contents page.

 Students can decide to perform their internship/preparation for the final examination in Italy or abroad.